nylira/vuepress-theme-blog/docs/config/front-matter.md

 - Default: `undefined`
 - Required: `false`

 Summary for the post.
-This will be displayed in the layout:
+This will be displayed in the post:

 ![Summary](../assets/summary.png)